 If I am found guilty of one charge and not guilty of another, can I recover some of the Legal Aid contributions or can I avoid making a payment from capital?

 Yes.
-The Crown Court has a power to apportion defence costs between counts on the indictment, and your representatives should make the appropriate application to the court at the end of the case if you are acquitted of one or more counts.
+The Crown Court has the power to apportion defence costs between counts on the indictment, and your representatives should make the appropriate application to the court at the end of the case if you are acquitted of one or more counts.
 This can make a huge difference to the amount of income or capital recovered by the LAA and many solicitors are unaware of the facility.
 There are strict time limits and the applications are sometimes quite complex.
-Pro-active advice is therefore necessary to protect a client’s costs position.
+Pro-active advice is, therefore, necessary to protect a client’s costs position.